axonivy-market/github-connector/github-connector-product/README.md

 # GitHub Connector

 An Axon Ivy REST API connector that integrates GitHub issues and workflows into your Ivy processes.
-This connector provides seamless communication with GitHub's REST API, enabling automated issue management, pull request handling, and workflow monitoring for Team Octopus and other development teams.
+This connector provides seamless communication with GitHub's REST API, enabling automated issue management, pull request handling, and workflow monitoring and more.

 ## Features